novakin/plexmediaserver_ynh/README.md

 ## Domain configuration

-Choose one of your domain or subdomain, but **do not modify the path variable**.
+Choose one of your domain or subdomain, but **do not modify the path variable.
+(DO NOT CHOOSE YOUR DEFAULT DOMAIN)**

 &nbsp;&nbsp;
 <img src='http://img4.hostingpics.net/pics/519450pmsyunohostlocal.png'>